containerbuildsystem/cachi2/docs/usage.md

 path needs to be supplied in the JSON input, pointing to a lockfile.
 You can find a sample lockfile below.
 It is identical to the one found in the [sample repository](https://github.com/cachito-testing/cachi2-generic/tree/sample-app).
-A lockfile for the generic fetcher must contain a `metadata` header and a list of artifacts, where each artifact is represented as a pair of URL and a checksum string in the format of `"algorithm:checksum"`:
+A lockfile for the generic fetcher must contain a `metadata` header and a list of artifacts, where each artifact is represented as a pair of URL and a checksum string in the format of `"algorithm:checksum"`.
+Optionally, you can also specify an output `filename` for the artifact.
+If not specified, it will be derived from the url.

 ```
 ---